 Consolidation 3.0: The golden age of financial consolidation

-In 1994, when I started my career implementing consolidation solutions, most of them were deployed on premise.
-They were also IT-owned and maintained – which was very expensive – and required extensive programming.
+When consolidation solutions were first rolled out, most of them were deployed on premise.
+They were also IT-owned and maintained — which was very expensive — and required extensive programming.
 It was not uncommon to have projects last more than a year.

-Despite all these shortcomings, these solutions dramatically improved the financial consolidation process and helped thousands of organizations reduce manual effort, minimize errors and shorten the close process.
+Despite all these shortcomings, these solutions dramatically improved the financial consolidation process and helped thousands of organizations reduce manual effort, minimize errors and shorten the consolidation process.

 Fast forward 15 years to when the cloud offered vendors the opportunity to totally change the way consolidation solutions could be implemented.
 So, why didn’t more of them pursue the opportunity?